 Inbound digital marketing refers to any marketing strategy where your target audience comes to you, instead of you chasing them.
 For digital target audiences, this is much easier to achieve.

 Digital marketing also has the benefit of the return on investment being more measurable.
-This makes it more appealing to marketers and businesses as the costs can be compared against the profit using analytics.
+This makes it more appealing to marketers and businesses as the costs can be compared against the profit using analytics (such as Google Analytics).
 For traditional marketing, much of this was just guesswork.

 The most popular B2B digital marketing channels include: